Ranil Jayawardena: What recent steps he has taken to promote Wales’s international trading opportunities.

 Ranil Jayawardena: I believe that the Government’s first duty is to keep us safe from those who would do us harm, whether here or abroad.
 Our fantastic servicemen and women sign up to do just that—to look after us—and in turn we ought to look after them.
 It therefore brings me no pleasure to present to the House this petition, which hundreds of people have signed, online and offline, in just...

-Ranil Jayawardena: What assessment he has made of the effect of the UK’s decision to leave the EU on Wales’s international business links.
+Ranil Jayawardena: What assessment he has made of the effect of the free school and academy programmes on GCSE results.

-Ranil Jayawardena: To ask the Secretary of State for Defence, what his Department's policy is on tackling unauthorised traveller encampments on his Department's land.
+Ranil Jayawardena: To ask the Secretary of State for Housing, Communities and Local Government, how many responses have been submitted to his Department's consultation on unauthorised Traveller encampments to date.